r4ulcl/nTask/README.md

 # nTask

-nTask is a program for distributing tasks (any command or program) among different computers using API communications, both for managing the Manager and for the workers.
+nTask is a program that allows you to distribute tasks (any command or program) among different computers using API communications and WebSockets.
 The main idea is to be able to launch task requests from any client to the manager for it to handle them.
 The manager sends these tasks in order to the different available workers, receiving a request from the worker with the execution result.
 Once this is done, it is stored in the database and optionally can be sent to a URL/API to manage the output in another program or API.

 The manager uses a MySQL database to store all the information, storing both the information of each worker and all the task information.
 The manager also has a public API that is accessed with an authentication token.

-The idea is to connect another API, a Telegram bot or a simple bash script to this API to process task.
+The idea is to connect another API, a Telegram bot or a simple bash script to this API to process tasks.

 ## Features

+- Worker connects to Manager using WebSockets.
-- Manager API to send tasks.
+- Workers connects Manager using WebSockets.
-- Multiples workers.
+- Support for multiple workers.
-- MySQL database for save all tasks information.
+- MySQL database to store task information.
-- Task modules configured in worker.conf JSON.
+- Configuration of task modules in worker.conf JSON.
 - Same binary for manager and worker.
-- Multiple commands in a task, to execute sequential in a worker.
+- Support for multiple commands in a task, allowing sequential execution in a worker.
-- Send file in a task and save in a custom path.
+- Ability to send files as part of a task and save them to a custom path.
-- Whitelist in workers to only access from manager.
+- Optional SSH tunneling to securely send the manager API port to clients without exposing it.
-- Docker and docker compose.
+- Docker and Docker Compose support.
-- Multiples users in manager (using oauth token).
+- Support for multiple users in the manager using OAuth tokens.
+- Each worker can have a unique token for authentication.
-- Each worker with a different token.
+- Each worker can execute a configurable number of tasks in parallel.
-- TLS in manager and between Manager and Workers, verifying the CA.
+- TLS support for secure communication between manager and workers, with certificate verification.
-- Ability to configure one VPS and clone it using the different hostnames as ids.
+- Ability to configure one VPS and clone it using different hostnames as IDs.
-- Compatible with dynamic IPs in workers.
+- Compatible with dynamic IPs in workers (and manager if SSH tunneling is used).
-- Callback option after task executed.
+- Callback option after task execution.
-- Output to file.
+- Output logging to file.
 - Swagger documentation.
-- Swagger web (optional).
+- Optional Swagger web interface.

 ## Installation